Frequently Asked Questions about GPS Visualizer

 A.

 Yes.
 For the most part, GPS Visualizer determines what kind of files you've uploaded based on the names of the files.
-Here's the (almost) complete list of filename endings that GPS Visualizer recognizes:
+Below is a list of most of the filename endings that GPS Visualizer recognizes (click here to free it from its scrolling box):

 .an1DeLorme drawing file